Matt-Conrad/CXR_View_Classification/README.md

  - Fix bugs in one of the PHOG algorithm define in the paper to improve accuracy
  - Remove anaconda dependency
  - Implement DICOM compliant HTTP transfer of DICOM files
- - Refactor code and files to make it more organized
  - Improve logging in AWS deployment